newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

 # Resource: newrelic\_notification\_destination

 Use this resource to create and manage New Relic notification destinations.
+Details regarding supported products and permissions can be found [here](https://docs.newrelic.com/docs/alerts-applied-intelligence/notifications/destinations).

 ## Example Usage